 The EPDM rubber roofing material that most RVs come with is generally pretty tough as far as roofing materials go.
 Rubber roofs last for years but they do tear if caught hard enough.

-Repairing an EPDM roof is much cheaper than a roof replacement so it makes more sense to repair your roof material instead of putting on a new roof.
-We are going to show you in this post just how easy it is to DIY!
+Repairing an EPDM roof is much cheaper than an entire roof replacement, so it makes more sense to repair your RV’s roof material instead of putting on a new travel trailer roof.

 RV roof repair steps and materials